 Overwhelmed by Choice (1/2): Consumers and Green Energy

-The behavioral science of the "bandwagon effect" can be leveraged to help turn more communities toward greener energy sources.
+The "bandwagon effect" can be leveraged to help turn more communities toward greener energy sources.

 How (Not) to Use Behavioural Economics to Influence Consumer Decisions